jaqmol/approx/README.md

 - Unix pipes are cool and everything that makes them usable for more problems is highly welcome
 - Communication between processes can be visualized

+### Also

+1. Small is beautiful.
+2. Make each program do one thing well.
+3. Build a prototype as soon as possible.
+4. Choose portability over efficiency.
+5. Store data in flat text files.
+6. Use software leverage to your advantage.
+7. Use shell scripts to increase leverage and portability.
+8. Avoid captive user interfaces.
+9. Make every program a filter.

+*Mike Gancarz: The UNIX Philosoph*

 ## Input, Output

 Messages/events flow through a process/actor via `stdin` and `stdout`.
 Stream-connectors are expressed as named pipes.
 The builtin actors "fork" and "merge" are used to splice and reunite the event streams.
 The builtin actors "pipe" is used to rewire any `stdout` to any `stdin` via a name pipe.